 Start load testing before you think you need it.
-By the time many people start load testing, there is not enough time to make the necessary changes to help handle additional load.
+By the time many people start load testing, there is not enough time for making the necessary changes or getting help for handling additional tests.

-If load tests are performed at major milestones in the development process with proper foresight, the web infrastructure should have much less problem scaling to handle heavy load once it is in production (assuming action is taken to optimize performance as a result of the load test).
+If tests are performed at major milestones in the development process with proper foresight, the web infrastructure should have much less problem scaling and handling heavy load once it is in production (assuming action is taken for optimizing infrastructure as a result of the test).

 Load testing should be performed before any major event that could potentially bring large amounts of simultaneous traffic to a website.
-Ideally load tests should be performed in a production environment during off peak hours before a public release of any new code or updates to a website or web application.
-This should be completed well enough ahead of the public release to allow for last minute tweaks to the system if the load test fails.
+Ideally, a test should be performed in a production environment during off-peak hours, before a public release of any new code, or website or web app updates.
+This should be completed well enough ahead of the public release, allowing for last-minute system tweaks should the test fail.

-Often times, a load test is performed right before the release of a new product, a new campaign, a major event or a system update.
-Since the goal of such a load test is to ensure the website infrastructure can handle expected load, this may not give you enough time to react to the results of the load test.
+Often, load testing is performed right before the release of a new product, a new campaign, a major event, or a system update.
+Since the goal of load testing is ensuring the website infrastructure can handle an expected number of users, this may not give you enough time for responding to load testing results.

 Why perform load testing?
 Why is load testing important?

-You want to perform load tests so that you are not caught off guard when real load is placed on your website.
-You should know what the maximum number of simultaneous users that your servers can handle is, and you should be prepared with what to do if that number is reached.
-If you are not prepared for heavy traffic, there is a good chance you will end up losing business due to your website being slow or even crashing when too many visitors are on the site at once.
+Perform load tests so you are not caught off guard when real demand is placed on your website.
+You should know what the maximum number of simultaneous users your servers can handle is, and you should be prepared if that number is reached.
+If you are not prepared for heavy traffic, there is a good chance you will end up losing business if your website is slow, or even crashes, when too many visitors hit your site at the same time.

-Load Testing is important because it identifies points of failure in your system, and can also show you how performance of your site degrades as more simultaneous users are added.
-If you know what your peak traffic should be, load testing gives you greater insight into how your web application or site will perform once that level of traffic is reached.
+Load testing is important because it identifies points of failure in your system and can also show you how your site degrades as more simultaneous users are added.
+If you know what your peak traffic should be, load testing gives you greater insight into how your web app or site will perform once that level of traffic is reached.

 What is the objective of load testing?